michael-hart99/_dis_connect/README.md

 First, open ProjectInfo.ts.example.
 You will need to type in your domain information as well as the location of your HTTPS certificates.
+Note that there is a boolean variable specifying if the clients and host are all on the same internet network.

 Second, open project_info.sh.
 Type in the location of your website's directory so that the files can be